MillionConcepts/quickseries/README.md

       a pole at 0 -- can present an exception to this rule.
 It will still generally be better to keep their input values small.
-* Increasing `order` will tend to make the approximation slower but more precise.
+* Increasing `order` will tend to make the approximation slower but more accurate.
 In the example above, increasing `order` to 14 provides ~20x greater accuracy but makes the approximation ~20% slower.
   * This tends to have diminishing returns.
 In the example above, increasing `order` to 30 provides no meaningful increase in accuracy over `order=14`,